Top Lessons from the Father of Marketing for Indian Businesses in 2026

 When you look at modern Indian success stories—from massive D2C brands like BoAt or The Souled Store to a neighborhood Kirana store using simple digital apps to track inventory—they are all running on Kotler’s basic rules of market segmentation and clear positioning.

 Tech moves incredibly fast.
 A new AI tool will drop next week.
-But human psychology remains the exact same.
-Customers will always stay loyal to businesses that talk to them honestly, fix their problems, and deliver consistent quality.
+However, the psychology of man is just the same.
+People will remain loyal to companies who treat them with transparency, resolve their issues and provide them consistent quality.

-Stop asking ‘How do I sell this?’
+Don’t ask ‘How can I sell this?
 Instead, ask ‘Who actually needs this, and why should they care?

 Who is the modern father of marketing?

-Why are Philip Kotler’s marketing principles still relevant for Indian businesses in 2026?
+Why are the marketing principles of Philip Kotler still relevant for Indian firms in 2026?

 For the past five years, Piyasa has been a professional content writer who enjoys helping readers with her knowledge about business.
 With her MBA degree (yes, she doesn't talk about it) she typically writes about business, management, and wealth, aiming to make complex topics accessible through her suggestions, guidelines, and informative articles.
 When not searching about the latest insights and developments in the business world, you will find her banging her head to Kpop and making the best scrapart on Pinterest!